shivam-singh-au17/hackathon_App/README.md

 -  [Slack](https://slack.com/intl/en-in/) for communication.
 -  [Zoom](https://zoom.us/) for show work.

+# Deployment Link

+### If you want to see our project click this URL => https://hackathonapp.vercel.app/

 # Some screenshots of our project

-### If you want to see our project click this URL => https://project-damodar.vercel.app/

 #### 1. The look of the *HOME* page of our cloned website is as follows.
 ![Screenshot (222)](https://github.com/shivam-singh-au17/hackathon_App/blob/master/Screenshots/Screenshot%20(222).png?raw=true)